mcgraw140/EvidenceHarborJava/README.md

 # Evidence Harbor (Java)

-Evidence Harbor is a JavaFX desktop application for law enforcement evidence management, impound tracking, and quartermaster workflows.
+Evidence Harbor is a JavaFX desktop application for law enforcement evidence management, impound workflows.
 It is free to use, actively developed, and designed for any police department needing a lightweight on-premises solution.

 ## License